ApeWorX/silverback/docs/userguides/platform.md

 ├── Dockerfile.botC
 ```

-You can then build your image using:
+You can retry you builds using the following (assuming you don't modify the structure of your project):

 ```bash
 silverback build